jaredjennings/puppet-cmits-sudo/README.md

 you to specify programs and scripts that should be executable using `sudo`.

-This module doesn't contain a lot of portability, doesn't manage the installation of `sudo`, and doesn't overwrite the `sudo` configuration.
+This module doesn't contain a lot of explicit portability, doesn't manage the installation of `sudo`, and doesn't overwrite the `sudo` configuration.